The Bamboo Garden at Northern California’s Foothill College

 Microbial mats may not sound all that interesting until you consider that each of these burgeoning communities is in fact a miniature ecosystem functioning much like a forest.
 There’s a ‘canopy’ of microbes performing photosynthesis.
 And, there’s an ‘understory’ of organisms playing the crucial role of decomposition and recycling of nutrients back to the canopy.

 The rainbow of colors that the mats produce depends on the temperature of the water.
-In the summer, the mats tend to be brown, orange or red and in the winter they tend to be dark green.
+In the summer, the mats tend towards brown, orange or red and in the winter they gravitate towards dark green.

 Microbial mats radiating outwards from Grand Prismatic Spring